gabeg805/commandline-parser-bash/README.md

 2. Parse the input options with the *cli_parse()* function.
 3. Call the *cli_get()* function to retrieve your options for a given option.

-With the given information, *cli_usage()* is used to automatically generate a help message.
+It is also possible to print out command line usage, if the user should required it, via the *cli_usage()* function, which is generated automatically from all the information provided in Step 1.

 ## Example